3191110276/intersight-grafana/README.md

 # Grafana Dashboards for Cisco Intersight

 This is a collection of dashboards for Cisco Intersight that can be imported into your own Grafana instance.
 The dashboards should help with various operational and troubleshooting tasks in Intersight.
+The data for all of the dashboards is pulled directly from Intersight, without any external datasource.
+You can follow the steps below to [import the dashboards]() and [add a datasource]().

 > [!CAUTION]
 > The dashboards are in early development.
 Please apply new versions periodically to fix known issues.